 - The SIG will be open to questions related to other hemoglobinopathies as the interest of the group dictates.

 - Unlike oncologic disorders, foundation funding mechanisms are limited for the study of sickle cell disease.
 Smaller centers may not have the patient numbers necessary to meet enrollment goals for investigator initiated projects.
 The Hemologlobinopathy SIG will provide a venue for discussion of these studies and foster collaboration among centers on research studies and clinical care initiatives.

 Membership in the Hemoglobinopathy SIG will be open to any ASPHO member.
 Physicians, nurses, pharmacy members and other ASPHO members with an interest in children and young adults with sickle cell disease, trait, and other hemoglobinopathies would use this as a forum to discuss ideas, institute research and collaborate in this vital area of our work.

 Bronx Lebanon Hospital Center

 St. Louis Children’s Hospital-Washington University

 A discussion group in the ASPHO member community has been designated for members of the SIG to share information, documents, links and files.
-You can access the group by clicking here and signing in with your member user name and password.
+Members may join or can access the group by clicking here and signing in with your member user name and password.